BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 engineering, construction, and builders standard of care related expert designations, the Cheyenne County, Kansas Construction Expert Directory provides a wide range of trial support and construction consulting services to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
-BHA provides building related litigation support and expert witness services to the industry's leading construction attorneys, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings national experience and local capabilities to Cheyenne County and the surrounding areas.
+Leveraging from more than 4500 general contracting and design related expert designations, the Cheyenne County, Kansas Construction Expert Directory delivers a comprehensive construction and design expert support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which include construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings specialized expertise and local capabilities to the Cheyenne County region.

 Construction Expert Witness News & Info